RAID Arrays

 Mounting

-You should have these drives come up every time you want to use them, so add the entries to /etc/fstab
+You should have these drives come up every time you want to use them, so add the entries to /etc/fstab.

-First you need the UUID of the array.
+First, obtain the UUID of the array.

 sudo blkid /dev/md0